puckowski/concert7/basic_concepts/identifiers.md

 # Identifiers

 Identifiers are any sequence of uninterrupted characters separated by space characters.

 An identifier should not be a keyword.

+An identifier should not be recognizable as an integer, long, or double.

 ## Identifier examples